FEASTorg/BREADS/docs/descriptions_summary.md

   - Link: [Slice_SOLR](https://github.com/FEASTorg/Slice_SOLR)
   - Function: Solar battery charging
   - Purpose:
-    - Off-grid power slice using 3S Li-ion to provide bus power for remote BREAD
+    - Off-grid power slice using 3S Li-ion to provide bus power for remote BREADS
     - Someone at MTU had made the concept of a solar slice but wasn't done right so this is a redo of that idea.

 - **Slice_THMX** (NEW!)